VHDL/PoC/docs/UsingPoC/Synthesis.rst

 .. code-block:: PowerShell

    cd PoCRoot
-   .\poc.ps1 quartus PoC.arith.prng --board=DE4
+   .\poc.ps1 coregen PoC.xil.mig.Atlys_1x128 --board=Atlys

+.. _USING:Synth:Xilinx-Vivado:

 Xilinx Vivado Synthesis
 =======================

-The command to invoke a synthesis using Altera Quartus II or Quartus Prime is ``quartus`` followed by a list of PoC entities.
-The following options are supported for Quartus:
+The command to invoke a synthesis using Xilinx Vivado Synthesis is ``vivado`` followed by a list of PoC entities.
+The following options are supported for Vivado Synthesis (Synth):

 +--------------------------+---------------------------------------------------------+
 | Simulator Option         | Description                                             |